 Bedroom area: With kingsize four poster tester bed and freestanding bath.

 Shower room: With shower cubicle, toilet and heated towel rail.

 Biomass underfloor central heating, gas, electricity, bed linen, towels, superfast fibre optic Wi-Fi and logs for wood burner included.
-Welcome pack.
+Welcome pack and doggy extras.
 Laundry service available on request.

 Enclosed lawned garden with patio and garden furniture.
 Raised decked terrace with garden furniture.
 4-acre natural, unspoilt woodland grounds (shared with owner).
 Bike store.
 Private parking for 2 cars.
 No smoking.
 Please note: There are 15 steps from the decked terrace leading down to the garden.
 There is an unfenced stream and a pond in the grounds, 300 yards away.